UK rejects Trump call for Farage as US envoy

 "There is no vacancy.
 We already have an excellent ambassador to the US," the Downing Street spokesman said.

+Trump and Farage have enjoyed a mutually admiring relationship.
+Trump often compared his campaign for the presidency to Farage's efforts in the UK.
 In August, Trump tweeted: "They will soon be calling me MR. BREXIT!" and on election day he told supporters that his policies would be "Brexit plus plus plus."

-Farage was quick to board a plane after Trump's election, congratulating him three days after his election at Trump Tower in New York.
+Farage was quick to board a plane after Trump's election, congratulating him three days later during a meeting at Trump Tower in New York.

-On Facebook, Farage posted a photo of the pair, with Trump giving his signature thumb's up gesture, and Farage wide-mouthed with excitement.
+On Twitter, Farage posted a photo of the pair, with Trump giving his signature thumbs-up gesture, and Farage wide-mouthed with excitement.

 "I'm confident he will be a good President.
 His support for the US-UK relationship is very strong.
 This is a man with whom we can do business," Farage posted.